ibm-cloud-docs/key-protect/FAQs.md

 # FAQ for {{site.data.keyword.keymanagementserviceshort}}
 {: #faqs}

-You can use the following FAQs to help you with {{site.data.keyword.keymanagementservicelong}}.
+You can use the following FAQ to help you with {{site.data.keyword.keymanagementservicelong}}.

 ## How does pricing work for {{site.data.keyword.keymanagementserviceshort}}?
 {: #how-does-pricing-work}